 If you have questions about filing a personal injury claim against a landlord, we invite you to speak with one of our skilled premises liability lawyers at Raphaelson & Levine, personal injury law firm.
 We provide a voice to tenants injured due to landlord negligence, including a recent claim we successfully brought against a landlord who had boarded up the fire escape causing our clients to sustain smoke inhalation injuries when a fire broke out on their second-floor family residence.

-For over twenty-five years our attorneys have been working on behalf of those who have been negligently injured, including tenants who have been harmed by the actions of their landlord.
+For over thirty years our attorneys have been working on behalf of those who have been negligently injured, including tenants who have been harmed by the actions of their landlord.
 We understand the problems of those who have been hurt and the frustration that can occur with the complicated legal process.

 New York law establishes a deadline date upon which you must bring your claim for damages.
 After that date, you can no longer file a lawsuit no matter how seriously you were injured, which is why it is important to speak to understand your rights as soon as possible following an accident.